MIT-LCP/critical-data-book/part_iii/README.md

 ## Data

 The data used in this section of the book is publicly accessible.
-All chapters used either MIMIC II or MIMIC III, except for chapter 3.08, which used simulated data.
+All chapters used either MIMIC-II or MIMIC-III, except for chapter 3.08, which used simulated data.